 Redhill was established by the Anglican Church (Perth Diocese) in 1903 as a ‘senior reformatory school’ and ‘home for neglected boys’, beginning with six boys sent by a magistrate.
-In 1921 Redhill became a home for boys and youth up to 18 years who were said to be ‘mentally defective’.
-Redhill closed in 1922 and…
+In 1921 Redhill became a home for boys and youth up to 18 years with intellectual development disorders (described at the time as ‘mentally defective’).
+Redhill…

 The Ngal-a Mothercraft Home and Training Centre Inc (Ngala) was the new name given in 1956 to The Alexandra Home for Mothers and Babies (Inc) and Mothercraft Training School, in Highgate.
 In 1959 Ngala moved to Kensington.
 Ngala had three functions: a maternity home for mothers and babies; from 1959, the ‘reception centre’ for all…